romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 ## update article endpoint

-One specific thing which is needed to be tested properly are tags: when user is updating article tags, app should create new tag records in case they didn't exist before, it should delete tags which aren't used by any article, and connect article to all tags properly.
+One specific thing which is needed to be tested properly is tags: when the user is updating article tags, the app should create new tag records in case they didn't exist before, it should delete tags that aren't used by any article, and connect the article to all tags properly.

-So if in the future the app will have tags endpoint which lists all tags, there won't be duplicates.
+So if in the future the app will have a tags endpoint that lists all tags, there won't be duplicates.

 Tests for the endpoint: